VasilGVasilev/airbnb/README.md

 ## Learning achievements:
 - Basic understanding of Typescript
 - Utilizing advanced library for authentication
-- Deep dive into state with **useReducer()** rendering UI based on viewport
+- Deep dive into modularity and reusablility of components
-- Learning useEffect() cleanup function relevance
+- Understanding useCallback() and useMemo() hooks
-- First project with unit tests.
+- Reflecting on the need to sanitize data from DB to be useable in React